Mitchy1993/dndcloud/content/Misc/rules/variant-rules/Herbs-Potion Crafting.md

 ![[Herbs-Potion System.png|500]]
 *see also: [[Hunting-Crafting]]*
 ### **Gathering Ingredients**
-- Make a ***DC 15 Survival or Nature*** check and collect 1 herb and 1 suspension ingredient by rolling on the corresponding tables.
+- Make a ***DC 17 Survival or Nature*** check and collect 1 herb and 1 suspension ingredient by rolling on the corresponding tables.
+	- Regional effects may apply
 ### **Crafting a Potion**
 - During a long rest, a character may attempt to combine a herb and suspension with a ***DC 15 Nature or Survival*** check using the appropriate crafting tools.
 - Success will create a potion depending on the herb and suspension used.